Denver Personal Injury Attorney

 Potential Damages for the Loss of a Family Member

-Determining the amount of damages that may be available to wrongful death claimants can be extremely complicated because of the various factors that come into play, such as the circumstances of the decedent’s death, whether the defendant was a governmental entity, and so forth.
+Determining the amount of damages that may be available to wrongful death claimants can be extremely complicated.
+This is because of the various factors that come into play, such as the circumstances of the decedent’s death, whether the defendant was a governmental entity, and so forth.
 Some of the damages that may be available include economic damages, such as funeral costs and financial benefits lost due to the decedent’s death, and non-economic damages, like compensation for grief and emotional stress.
 Punitive or exemplary damages sometimes may be available (in accordance with § 13-21-102).

 In addition to wrongful death damages for qualified claimants under the § 13-21-102: Exemplary Damages Act, the Colorado Survival Statute allows for the recovery of a decedent’s pre-death pecuniary losses, such as medical expenses and lost wages, in situations in which the decedent was not killed instantly but instead lingered for a time before succumbing to his or her injuries.

-Common Causes of Wrongful Death in Denver
+Common Causes of Wrongful Death in Denver, CO

 In Denver, wrongful death cases can involve a broad range of circumstances.
 Among the most common factors contributing to wrongful deaths are: